 Track your NDA sign ups

 Navigate to the “Tester Funnel” chart and you will see how your testers are progressing through your program.
-You will notice a new bar called “NDA accepted”
+You will notice a bar called “NDA accepted”

 Pro-tip: tester NDA tracking is a Growth plan feature only.